Volume 14, Number

 Secondly those people who have common interests must live in a particular

-, because if they live too far away you cannot expect them to support a
+area, because if they live too far away you cannot expect them to support a

 grocery store on a regular basis.